cmarzullo/saltscaffold/README.md

 ## Installing saltscaffold

-You can view the source code on the [Bits Project Page](https://bits.linode.com/cmarzullo/saltscaffold)
+You can view the source code on the [Github Project Page](https://github.com/cmarzullo/saltsaffold)

 ### Install from source